-If the provider is unsatisfied with the determination made on the phone call, or upon receipt of the determination made by Humana's Claims Research Unit or Correspondence Team that completed the review, they may submit a request for a second dispute/reopening to humanaproviderservices@humana.com The Humana Provider Services Team reviews escalated issues when providers are unable to obtain resolution to disputes/re-openings via normal submission methods.
-Providers will need to include the member's information, claim information, the reference ID numbers provided on previous contacts with Humana and any other relevant information to the review (medical records, copy of invoice, etc.).
-Within 48 hours of email submission, the provider will receive a reference ID number that they may use to contact Customer Service to receive status of the review at any time.
+If the provider is unsatisfied with the outcome of the review, he/she can submit a request for a second dispute/ reopening to HumanaProviderServices@humana.com.
+The Provider Concierge Unit reviews escalated issues when providers are unable to obtain resolution to disputes/reopenings via normal submission methods.
+Providers will need to include the same information that was submitted with the initial dispute along with any reference ID number provided during previous contact with Humana.
+The provider will receive an immediate auto-acknowledgement email advising that the communication was received.
+Within 72 hours, the provider will receive an email with a reference ID number that can be used when corresponding with the Provider Concierge Unit.

-Note: The above provisions of this section are to be considered as separate and distinct from the arbitration provisions set forth in provider's agreement.
+Note: The above provisions of this section are to be considered as separate and distinct from the arbitration provisions set forth in the provider agreement.